flame-engine/flame-crates-example/tutorial/article.md

 They are all pretty straightforward, as you can see in this final checkpoint, except for the Icons part, which might cause a bit of a headache.
 My recommendation is to make a big (512 or 1024 px) version of your icon, and use the [Make App Icon](https://makeappicon.com) website to generate a zip with everything you need (iOS and Android).

 > Checkpoint: [2974f29](https://github.com/luanpotter/flame-example/commit/2974f29804d548c33fa9a736d1d3744414aaba0f)

+## What Else?

+Did you enjoy Flame?
+If you have any suggestions, bugs, questions, feature requests, or anything, please feel free to contact me!

+Want to improve your game and learn more?
+How about adding a Server with Firebase and Google Sign In?
+How about adding ads?
+How about adding a Main Menu and multiple screens?

+There's a lot to improve, of course -- this is just an example game.
+But it should have given a basic idea of the core concepts of game development with Flutter (with or without Flame).

+Hope everyone enjoyed it!